 A surgery is defined as a medical procedure whereby, with the usage of operative manuals and instruments an illness, injuries, deformities, ruptures, etc. are treated.
 Surgeries are mostly done in cases of acute ailments or injuries.
 A chronic disease might also call for a surgical exercise but only if things radicalize.
 Different surgeries have different reasons.
 Some surgeries are performed to cure an illness, some to fix a wound, some to prevent the spread of infection which may include surgical amputation, biopsies.

-The practice of surgery has been recorded far back in history since the time of the Indus Valley Civilization, the Chinese civilization, ancient Greece.
+The practice of nerve surgery VA has been recorded far back in history since the time of the Indus Valley Civilization, the Chinese civilization, ancient Greece.
 In medieval Europe, the barbers were the one who was employed to perform surgeries under the guidance and direction of the doctors.
 In fact, the organization of the United Company of Barber Surgeons in London is considered to be the precursor of the Royal College of Surgeons of England.

 In ancient Egypt, a more than five-thousand-year-old mandible has been found which show signs of perforation below the roots of the first molar indicating the removal of an abscessed tooth.
 During that time sutures were used to close wounds and honey was used to treat an infection.
 Ancient India shows records of the famous surgeon Susruta and his treatise of surgical knowledge called Susruta Samhita.

 In ancient Greece, there were temples dedicated to the healer-god Asclepius and these temples served as centers of medical advice, prognosis, etc. There are still records in several Asclepiea where one may find records that talks of an opening of abscesses, removal of alien materials in the body.